iliaskoro/nist-csf-internal-security-audit/README.md

 # NIST CSF Internal Security Audit

 This repository contains an internal cybersecurity audit conducted using the **NIST Cybersecurity Framework (CSF)**.
-The audit evaluates security controls, compliance posture, and overall risk exposure for a **fictional organization**, based on a realistic enterprise scenario.
+The audit evaluates security controls, compliance posture, and overall risk exposure for a fictional organization, based on a realistic enterprise scenario.

 The project focuses on control gap analysis, regulatory alignment, and risk-driven security recommendations, following standard industry audit and GRC practices.